vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-subscribenumber-functions"></a>
 ## #subscribe(@number, ...@functions)
-adds new subscribers to #subscribers, each Subscriber#order returns @number.
+wraps each of @functions with Aerobus.Subscriber and adds to #subscribers, each @subscriber.order gets @number.

 ```js
 var channel = aerobus().root,